maxames/ashby-auto-advance/docs/ARCHITECTURE.md

 - `slack.py` - Slack payload types (SlackUserTD, SlackButtonMetadataTD, SlackModalMetadataTD, etc.)

 What it does NOT do:
-- Runtime validation (use Pydantic models in `/models/` for that)
+- Runtime validation (use Pydantic schemas in `/schemas/` for that)
 - Business logic
 - API calls

-Distinction from `/models/`:
+Distinction from `/types/`:
-- `/models/` - Runtime validation with Pydantic for inbound requests
+- `/schemas/` - Runtime validation with Pydantic for API requests/responses
 - `/types/` - Static type hints for external API responses (no validation)

+Note: This app uses raw SQL (no ORM), so there is no `/models/` directory for database models.

 ### `/utils/` - Generic Helpers